-No matter what you bring, make sure everyone in your group has one, that the flashlights have fresh batteries, and bring extra batteries with you just in case.
-On that note, bring extra batteries for whatever you are bringing that is battery operated (for cell phones, make sure to pack a car charger).
+Make sure everyone in your group has a light source (phone, headlamp, or lantern) with fresh batteries, and bring extra batteries with you just in case.
+On that note, bring extra batteries for whatever you are bringing that is battery operated (for cell phones, make sure you have your car charger).

 Also essential – chairs.
-If you’re a sports fan, soccer mom, or tailgating college student, you probably already have some sort of camper chair.
-If not, they’re pretty cheap on Amazon and at Walmart.
-Getting one with cupholders is handy if you want to have a few drinks around the campfire (alcoholic or otherwise).
+If you’re a sports fan, soccer mom, or tailgating college student, you probably already have some sort of camp chair.
+If not, they’re pretty cheap at REI and Walmart.
+In general, Walmart has great cheap camping stuff.

 But what about food?

-Make it easy on yourself and get hot dogs, buns, and your choice of condiments.
+Basically: Make it easy on yourself.
 It’s impossible to botch making hot dogs and camping is the perfect excuse to eat like a ten-year-old.

 – Bug spray and anti-itch cream, in case the former doesn’t work.

 – Ice and a cooler of any size.
-This small lunchbox is a great one, and if you are in the market for a full-size cooler, you can’t go wrong with this one (here’s my review of it).
+If you are in the market, you can’t go wrong with this one.

 – Kindling for your fire.
 Cheat and use these ultra-cheap wooden skewers.

-– Skewer for marshmallows and hot dogs: cheap and worth it, even if you decide you hate camping and never use it again (unlikely!).
+– Skewer for marshmallows and hot dogs.
+They’re cheap and worth it, even if you decide you hate camping you can always use it for a backyard fire pit.

-– Garbage bags.
-If you went to the store to pick up any food on the way, just use the grocery bags!
+– A garbage bag.
+If you went to the store to pick up any food on the way, just reuse the grocery bags!

 – Cash money to pay for firewood if you plan on buying it at the campsite.
 Spoiler alert: there are no ATMs when you’re out in the woods!